cyber-prophet/bostrom-journal/BostromJournal001.md

 Bostrom is a proof-of-stake blockchain.
 Validators ensure proof-of-stake blockchain functioning.
 A validator (the hero in Bostrom terminology) is a server with installed blockchain software (node).

-Each node contains a blockchain replica (transaction log) that allows computing the current state of the system each block.
+Each node contains a blockchain replica (transaction log) that allows computing the system’s current state in each block.
 Nodes agree among themselves on a common state of affairs according to the Tendermint consensus protocol as a guideline.

 Bostrom is designed to economically encourage (incentivize) heroes and neurons to perform useful functions for the system.